Skip to main content

 For a more detailed guide click here.

-options.nonceString?falseA unique nonce to ensure the transaction's integrity and prevent replay attacks
+options.nonceString?NoA unique nonce to ensure the transaction's integrity and prevent replay attacks.
+If not provided, a new UUID will be generated.

 data class TxConfirmResult(